turgaykemalgoklen/bestcloudformecasestudytkg/README.md

-# Serverless REST API Project for bestcloudfor.me
+# Serverless REST API Project for bestcloudfor.me Case Study

 This project contains source code and supporting files for the serverless application that you created in the AWS Lambda console.
 You can update your application at any time by committing and pushing changes to your AWS CodeCommit or GitHub repository.